tuftsdev/comp20-zgreene/mspacman/README.md

 March 3, 2015

   - All aspects of the work correctly implemented (to the best of my knowledge).
-  - I completed the assignment alone.
+  - I completed the assignment mostly alone, with stupid mistake-checking by a TA, Lucy.
-  - I spent approximately 4 hours on the assignment.
+  - I spent approximately 3 hours on the assignment.